MeeToo: An App Against Gender-Based Violence in Kazakhstan

 MeeToo is a multi-faceted mobile app for preventing, countering, and recovering from gender-based violence.
 In emergencies, users can press an SOS button that links directly to a police hotline.
 Survivors can connect with local law enforcement, crisis centers, and NGOs through MeeToo’s WhatsApp and Telegram channels.
 The app also features an e-library with mental health resources, women’s seminars, and job boards to help survivors gain financial independence.

 To center women’s voices in the development and promotion of this truly expansive platform, Zan Talaby interviewed over 150 women.
 These conversations raised key issues like children’s experiences of violence and the need for emergency psychological assistance to survivors.
-Thanks to lessons learned through IDP, Zan Talaby was able to address each one of these needs by uniting civil society organizations, government institutions, and ordinary citizens.
+Thanks to lessons learned with SICA, Zan Talaby was able to address each one of these needs by uniting civil society organizations, government institutions, and ordinary people.

 The MeeToo app connects survivors of gender-based violence with social, psychological, and legal support.

 Zan Talaby launched MeeToo on the International Day for the Elimination of Violence Against Women, November 25, 2021.
-In just five months, over 900 users have downloaded the application, and more than 70 survivors have used the app to seek support from Zan Talaby’s professionals.
+In just five months, over 900 users have downloaded the app, and more than 70 survivors have used it to seek support from Zan Talaby professionals.

 With MeeToo, survivors like Umit can protect their rights without waiting for the pandemic to subside.
 The MeeToo app puts keys to a safer future right at their fingertips.